-Investment.
 The agreement includes investment provisions intended to establish a secure predictable legal framework for U.S. investors operating in Peru.
 The agreement would grant investors the right to establish, acquire and operate investments in Peru on an equal footing with local investors and investors of other countries.
 The agreement draws from U.S. legal principles and practices that include due process protections and the right to receive a fair market value for property in the event of an expropriation.
 Protections for U.S. investments would be backed by a transparent, binding international arbitration mechanism.

-IPR Protection.
+IPR Protection

 The agreement would provide intellectual property rights (IPR) protections for U.S. companies.
 The agreement's IPR protection provisions include protection for U.S. trademarks, copyrighted works in a digital economy, and patents and trade secrets.
 The agreement also provides for penalties on piracy and counterfeiting.

-Dispute Settlement.
+Dispute Settlement

 The core obligations of the agreement, including labor and environmental provisions, are subject to dispute settlement provisions.
 These provisions include procedures for openness and transparency and emphasis on promoting compliance through consultation and trade-enhancing remedies.
 An enforcement mechanism includes monetary penalties to enforce commercial, labor, and environmental obligations of the trade agreement.

-Labor Provisions.
+Labor Provisions

 The labor obligations are included in the core text of the agreement.
 The agreement would require parties to effectively enforce their own domestic labor laws.
-In the original text of the agreement, this was the only labor obligation that would be enforceable through the agreement's dispute settlement procedures, which have an enforcement mechanism that would include monetary penalties to enforce labor obligations.20 Failure to pay a monetary assessment could result in the suspension of trade benefits.
+In the original text of the agreement, this was the only labor obligation that would be enforceable through the agreement's dispute settlement procedures, which have an enforcement mechanism that would include monetary penalties to enforce labor obligations.
+Under the amended agreement reflecting the May 2007 bipartisan trade framework, labor obligations would be subject to the same dispute settlement, same enforcement mechanisms, and same criteria for selection of enforcement mechanisms as all other obligations in the agreement.
+Failure to pay a monetary assessment could result in the suspension of trade benefits.
 The agreement states that emphasis would be placed on promoting compliance through consultation and trade-enhancing remedies.
 The agreement also includes procedural guarantees that would ensure that workers and employers would have fair, equitable, and transparent access to labor tribunals.